santule/ERA/S15/README.md

 # Speeding up transformers training using pytorch lightning.

-In this repo, we speed up training transformers on the english to french translation by:
+In this repo, we speed up training transformers on the english to french translation and achieve train loss of < 1.8 by:

 1. Parameter Sharing.
 2. One Cycle Policy.
 (Model trained for 40 epochs only).